-The productivity funding formula consists of four categories: Effectiveness (90% of formula), Affordability (10% of formula), Adjustments, and Efficiency (+/-2% of formula).
+The productivity funding formula consists of four categories: Effectiveness (80% of formula), Affordability (20% of formula), Adjustments, and Efficiency (+/-2% of formula).
 The metrics of the four categories are broken down below.

-Effectiveness Affordability Adjustment Efficiency Credentials Progression Transfer Success Gateway Course Success - Time to Degree Credits at Completion Diseconomies of Scale Core Expense Ratio Faculty to Administrator Salary Ratio
+Effectiveness Affordability Adjustment Efficiency Credentials Progression Transfer Success Gateway Course Success Time to Degree Credits at Completion Research (4-year only) Core Expense Ratio Faculty to Administrator Salary Ratio

-At this time, Post-Completion Success metrics are not included in the formula but will be when adequate data is available.
-It has been determined that the non-credit workforce training/education metric will not be incorporated into the productivity funding model; however, the addition of this metric will continue to be evaluated in the future.
+At this time, Non-credit Workforce Training and Post-Completion Success metrics are not included in the formula but will be when adequate data is available.
 Other future technical modifications, such as an addition of an inflationary index and refining of existing metrics, will be considered in the future as necessary.

 Each metric is calculated using a three-year average based on the most recent academic year data that is available.
 Institutions will receive points in the productivity model according to the requirements of each metric.
 Points for each institution will be totaled and applied according to the weighting assigned to each metric in the effectiveness and affordability categories.
-Once the points for the effectiveness and affordability measures are totaled, adjustments based on diseconomies of scale will be applied.
+Once the points for the effectiveness and affordability measures are totaled, adjustments based on research activities be applied.
 Finally, the efficiency category will be applied against the adjusted total.
 The final total of points will become the institution's Productivity Index.